 1 – From Maribor To Ptuj

 Distance: 35 km (21 mi)

-Despite it all, a day is enough to see Maribor, after doing so you should definitely venture on a bike trip to the neighboring city of Ptuj.
+Despite it all, a day is enough to see Maribor; after doing so, you should venture on a bike trip to the neighboring city of Ptuj.

 The journey is around 35 km (21 mi) and mostly flat.
-It runs along the Drava River and crosses some incredibly beautiful parts of the Slovenian countryside.
+It runs along the Drava River and crosses some stunning parts of the Slovenian countryside.

-Note: The cycling route along the Drava River is actually much longer.
-It has around 710 km (441 mi) and goes through Italy, Austria, Slovenia and Croatia.
-Which makes it an excellent option for those who have some extra time – and predisposition too.
+Note: The cycling route along the Drava River is much longer.
+It has around 710 km (441 mi) and goes through Italy, Austria, Slovenia, and Croatia, making it an excellent option for those who have some extra time – and predisposition.

 2 – The Parenzana Rail Trail